byllgrim/opuscmd/README.md

     libopus

 # soft dependencies
+If you don't like these, just modify the makefile to use gcc et al.

-    pcc (may use BYACC and REFLEX to compile this, or just use tcc) tcc
+    pcc (I use BYACC and REFLEX)
+    tcc
-    ld (TODO which ld? gnu works)
+    ld (TODO which ld?)
     musl
-    (You can modify Makefile to use gcc quite easily)